Search This Blog

 Copy-Item Registry::HKEY_CURRENT_USER\SOFTWARE\Adobe\Test Registry::HKEY_CURRENT_USER\SOFTWARE\Adobe\Test2

-Similarly, you can also use the cmdlet to copy certificates.
-However, PowerShell provider for SQL Server or SQLPS don't support Copy-Item, even though it may support other *Item cmdlets.
+Similarly, you can also use the Copy-Item cmdlet to copy certificates.
+However, the PowerShell provider for SQL Server (SQLPS) doesn't support Copy-Item, even though it may support other *-Item cmdlets.

 You can find out more about the Copy-Item straight from the horse's mouth at Copy-Item.